Hadronic vacuum polarization to three loops in chiral perturbation theory: Introduction

 At low energies, the challenge of computing HVP stems from the fact that quark and gluon interactions are highly non-linear and not amenable to the usual perturbative methods of quantum field theory (QFT): the strong interaction, described by quantum chromodynamics (QCD), is nonperturbative in that regime.
 There are two main approaches to addressing this challenge: massively parallel numerical simulations in a discretized version of QCD known as lattice QCD, and a data-driven approach.
 The latter combines the measurement of the $e^+e^-\to\text{hadrons}$ cross section as a function of center-of-mass energy with fundamental features of relativistic QFT, such as unitarity and analyticity properties of two-point Green's functions (see e.g. \rcite{Aliberti:2025beg} for a review).

 A third approach is Chiral Perturbation Theory (\chpt) \cite{Gasser:1983yg,Gasser:1984gg}. $\chpt$ is the low-energy effective field theory of QCD and, as such, is a key tool for studying hadronic interactions at low energies.
 While the predictive power of this approach is limited by the appearance of an increasing number of {\em a priori} unknown couplings at each new loop order (low-energy constants, LECs), it does constrain the functional form of strong-interaction observables at low energies.
-In particular, it provides important information about the very low-energy QCD contributions to HVP that are dominated by two-pion contributions.
+In particular, it provides important information on the very-low-energy QCD contributions to HVP, which are dominated by two-pion contributions.
 This information can then be combined with the predictions of the main approaches to improve their accuracy.
 Here we present a calculation of those contributions to three loops in $\mathrm{SU}(2)$ \chpt~\cite{Gasser:1983yg}.

-One motivation for this calculation is to have a precise, model-independent determination of the finite-volume corrections that have to be applied to lattice results for quantities sensitive to long-distance HVP effects, such as the HVP contribution to the muon anomalous magnetic moment.
+One motivation for this calculation is to obtain a precise, model-independent determination of the finite-volume corrections that must be applied to lattice results for quantities sensitive to long-distance HVP effects, such as the HVP contribution to the muon anomalous magnetic moment.
 Other model-independent approaches have also been proposed. \footnote{ These are the Hansen-Patella method~\cite{Hansen:2019rbh, Hansen:2020whp} and the Meyer-Lellouch-Lüscher approach~\cite{Luscher:1990ux, Lellouch:2000pv, Meyer:2011um}.} It is understood that finite-volume effects arise from long-distance, low-energy hadronic fluctuations, making $\mathrm{SU}(2)$ \chpt\ the natural framework to describe them~\cite{Aubin:2020scy}.
 Intuitively, the lightest propagating states will be the most sensitive to the finite spacetime boundaries, since they have the slowest rate of exponential decay with the spatial size $L$ of the lattice.
-In the case of the isospin-$1$ channel, which is the largest part of the HVP contribution to the muon $g-2$, these are states of two pions.
+In the isospin-$1$ channel, which dominates the HVP contribution to the muon $g-2$, these are two-pion states.